Comfort Inn Silver Birch Motel

 An ideal base for anyone interested in exploring the Limestone Coast Region the motel offers free onsite carparking, a fully licensed restaurant, indoor swimming pool and wireless broadband internet.
-The motel offers a limited number of pet-friendly accommodation options, please contact the property directly for pet enquiries.

-Birch’s Restaurant offers an innovative menu based on fresh regional produce and showcases a wide range of Coonawarra wines.
+The onsite restaurant offers an innovative menu based on fresh regional produce and showcases a wide range of Coonawarra wines.

 We hope you enjoy your stay at the Comfort Inn Silver Birch.